oliverjam/learn-express/README.md

 Now we need to read the email cookie in our home handler.
 We can access the raw string containing all cookies on as `req.headers.cookie`.
 This isn't very easy to work with, so it's a good idea to use the `cookie-parser` middleware.
 This isn't built-in to Express, so we need to install it with npm.

 Once installed you can `require` it, then add it to your app with `server.use` like the other middleware.
-This will automatically parse incoming cookie headers into a convenient object on `req.cookie`.
+This will automatically parse incoming cookie headers into a convenient object on `req.cookies`.

 Change the `GET /` handler to read the email cookie and pass it in to the template like this: `templates.home(email)`.
 The template will render a welcome message for the user if the email is passed.